 What is the Duke of Edinburgh’s Award?

-Activities for each DofE section take a minimum of one hour a week over a set period of time, so they can be fitted in around academic study, hobbies and social lives.
-Development and regular progress must be shown and all activities must be completed by the participant’s 25th birthday.
+The principles of the DofE Award scheme are aligned with the core Rugby Union values of teamwork, respect, enjoyment and discipline.
+Activities require a commitment of a minimum of one hour a week over a set period of months, so they can be fitted in around academic study, hobbies and social lives.

-- Volunteering: undertaking service to individuals or the community.
+- Volunteering: undertaking service to individuals or the community (this can be volunteering here at Eccles RFC on match days)

-- Physical: improving in an area of sport, dance or fitness activities.
+- Physical: improving in an area of sport or fitness activities (this can be your rugby here at Eccles RFC)

 - Skills: developing practical and social skills and personal interests.